Harry Smith Vacation Studentships

 - Administration of awards

 Full or Full Concessionary Members of the Society working in a Higher Education Institution, research institute or Small- or Medium-sized Enterprise (SME - as defined by Companies House) in the UK or Republic of Ireland.
 Applicants will act as the project supervisor and should be PhD qualified or hold a senior research or academic position.
-A minimum membership period of two consecutive subscription payments applies.
+A minimum membership period of one year (two consecutive subscription payments) applies.

 Applications must be made on behalf of a named student.
 The student must be registered for their degree at an institution in the UK or Republic of Ireland.
 Students may be undertaking an undergraduate degree in any area of biosciences or medical, dental or veterinary science.
 Students should have completed a minimum of two years of study on the programme, but not have started their final year at the time they take up the studentship.